- Home

 HOW DR. LINDNER'S DAUGHTER'S DISABLING ILLNESS FORCED HIM TO LEARN THAT CHRONIC BABESIOSIS EXISTS AND IS CAUSED BY THE SEQUESTERING SPECIES BABESIA ODOCOILEI

-At that time, in mid-2018, testing at IGeneX for Lyme disease, Babesia spp., Bartonella spp., and Ehrlichia was negative.
-Magnetic resonance imaging (MRI) of her brain revealed scattered white matter hyperintensities, rarely seen in young adults.
-A neurologist suspected multiple sclerosis, but Dr. Lindner and Valerie thought a chronic infection to be much more likely and consulted a local Lyme-literate medical doctor (LLMD).
-Empiric antimicrobial therapy with doxycycline, then other antibiotics and antimalarials produced flu-like symptoms and mental distress and left her in a worse state.
-She especially could not tolerate any antimalarial medications (atovaquone, hydroxychloroquine, artemisinin/artesunate) as they greatly worsened her mental pain--which she described as an unbearable feeling of all negative emotions rolled up into one.
-Venous blood smears were negative for Babesia.
-She tested positive for an ongoing Bartonella henselae infection by FISH and antibodies, but 9 months of treatment for this caused continuous herxing without improvement.
+In mid-2018, she saw a neurologist.
+Her Mayo Clinic autoimmune encephalitis antibody panel was negative, but magnetic resonance imaging (MRI) of her brain revealed scattered white matter hyperintensities, rarely seen in young adults.
+The neurologist suspected multiple sclerosis, but Dr. Lindner and Valerie thought that a chronic infection from the tick bites was much more likely.
+They consulted a local Lyme-literate medical doctor (LLMD).
+Her tests at IGeneX for Lyme disease, Babesia spp., Bartonella spp., and Ehrlichia was negative.
+Empiric antimicrobial therapy with doxycycline for Lyme disease produced flu-like symptoms and mental distress and left her in a worse state.
+She especially worsened with taking antimalarial medications (atovaquone, hydroxychloroquine, artemisinin/artesunate).
+They greatly worsened physical suffering and her mental pain--which she described as an unbearable feeling of all negative emotions rolled up into one.
+She then tested positive for an ongoing Bartonella henselae infection by FISH at TLab and antibodies at Galaxy Diagnostics, but 9 months of treatment for this infection caused continuous herxing, severe at times, without any improvements.
 “Herxing” refers to the Jarisch-Herxheimer reaction seen with the treatment of syphilis.
-It is a succinct and useful colloquialism for “Herxheimer-like reaction”—the increased immune reaction that occurs when any immune-evading parasites are killed by anti-microbials and exposed to the immune system.
+It is a succinct and useful colloquialism to describe the increased immune system reaction that occurs when any immune-evading parasites are killed by antimicrobials and exposed to the immune system.

-In October of 2020, while she was severely ill and immunosuppressed with both corticosteroids and plasmapheresis, and knowing that Babesia species are highly resistant to antimalarials (Abraham et al., 2018), Dr. Lindner initiated aggressive antibabesial therapy with atovaquone, azithromycin, artesunate, and tafenoquine (AAAT).
-Valerie had marked hemolysis (destruction of red blood cells) and hemolytic anemia, accompanied by striking improvements in her mental and physical stamina, and decline in her prednisone requirement.
+In October of 2020, she was severely ill.
+She could not walk outside or watch videos with her family.
+All sensory input was painful.
+After the high-dose corticosteroids did not work, the neurologist ordered plasmapheresis to remove antibodies from her blood.
+Two venous blood smears were negative for Babesia.
+Dr. Lindner, knowing that Babesia species are highly resistant to antimalarials (Abraham et al., 2018), took over her treatment in an effort to kill the Babesia parasites.
+Hoping that the immunosuppression would allow her to tolerate the killing of her parasites, he initiated aggressive antibabesial therapy with atovaquone, azithromycin, artesunate, and two 600mg doses of tafenoquine (AAAT).
+Valerie temporarily needed even higher corticosteroid doses (up to 600mgs of prednisone daily).
+After her tafenoquine doses she had severe hemolysis (destruction of red blood cells), accompanied by striking improvements in her mental and physical stamina, and decline in her prednisone requirement.
 She could again take walks outside and watch videos with her family.
-However, she also suffered severe derealization and depersonalization from the large Babesia die-off.
+However, she also suffered severe derealization and depersonalization from the large Babesia die-off and resulting brain inflammation.
 She did not feel like her past or present were real.
 She had distorted perceptions of people and places.
 Her brain had clearly gone through a dramatic change.
+A later PET-MRI revealed a small hemorrhage in her left temporal lobe.

 During the subsequent 5 months on AAAT, she had continual herxing and intermittent hemolysis, with only incremental improvements.
 They were able to keep her prednisone requirement low with continuous antimicrobial treatment, but she was not improving significantly.
 She often had drenching night sweats and transient neurological symptoms.
 Her spleen was palpable with inspiration.
 Daily urine testing revealed hemoglobinuria varying from none to 3+, and proteinuria varying from negative to 2+ (100 mg/dl).
 There were also marked changes in urine cloudiness and color.
 At times it turned amber-red, dark brown-red, and even green-black (pigmenturia).
 Her serum liver and pancreatic enzyme levels were elevated during Babesia die-offs.
 After 6 months of the most aggressive antibabesial treatment ever given to a human being she was improved, but still could not do any mentally challenging activities, including any schoolwork, drawing, or driving.

-In May of 2021, she tested positive with TLab’s recently developed B. odocoilei FISH test, indicating active infection.
-In March of 2022, After 21 months of antibabesial therapy, a repeat PET/MRI scan revealed greatly improved metabolism in her inferior frontal, temporal and parietal lobes.
-She could take lumbrokinase and AART continuously (rifabutin was substituted for azithromycin for greater effectiveness and safety).
-On returning to graduate school part-time, the increase mental activity and strong emotions brought more blood flow to previously under-used, heavily-infested parts of her brain, killing more Babesia and clearing more nests.
+She could now take lumbrokinase and AART continuously (rifabutin was substituted for azithromycin for greater effectiveness against Bartonella).
+In 2022 she was able to return to graduate school part-time, but the increase mental activity and strong emotions brought more blood flow to previously under-used, heavily-infested parts of her brain, killing more Babesia and clearing more nests.
 She again required higher prednisone doses to tolerate the resulting inflammation in her brain.
-Eventually, lumbrokinase no longer seemed effective and they added nattokinase to it.
-This brought about severe herxing with the need for higher corticosteroid doses.
-With repeated nest clearing cycles using lumbrokinase and nattokinase, the amount of heme and protein seen in her urine remained lower, when it did appear.
+Eventually, lumbrokinase no longer seemed effective and they added nattokinase.
+This quickly brought about severe herxing and need for higher corticosteroid doses.
+That had to stop the fibrinolytics within 2 days.
+When the inflammation calmed down, they restarted the two fibrinolytics.
+Which each cycle she could tolerate the combination for a longer time before having to stop them.
+With repeated nest clearing cycles using lumbrokinase and nattokinase, the amount of heme and protein seen in her urine remained lower when it did appear.
 Her blood counts and chemistries were usually normal when not going through a large Babesia die-off.
-Shockingly, after 36 months of this aggressive antibabesial regimen, her brain and other tissues were still infested with Babesia nests.
+Shockingly, after 36 months of this aggressive antibabesial regimen with nest-busting fibrinolytics, her brain and other tissues were still infested with Babesia nests.
 Even though much improved she was still sick and partially disabled.
 Clearly, this fibrin-sequestering parasitic infestation is very hard to eradicate.
-Most persons, fortunately, are nowhere near as heavily infested as Dr. Lindner's daughter and get marked improvements early in treatment.
+Most persons, fortunately, are nowhere near as heavily infested as Dr. Lindner's daughter.
+They experience marked improvements early in treatment.
 Some get nearly complete relief of symptoms in 6 to 15 months.
+Some never need to add fibrinolytic enzymes.

-UPDATE: Death from Hemophagocytic Syndrome:
+Death from Hemophagocytic Syndrome:

 See her obituary at: https://www.tunkhannockfuneralhome.com/obituaries/valerie-lindner